-HCJB Global's Ty Stakes and John Brewer answered the call for help, and within two weeks, volunteers had been trained and the stations were ready for business.
+HCJB Global sent a team to answer the call for help, and within two weeks, volunteers had been trained and the stations were ready for business.
 The Gospel could begin to go out via radio.

 Of course, spreading the Gospel through a country with the taste of Hindu monarchy still lingering in its mouth requires a slightly different approach than that of Christian stations in other countries.

-"It's very difficult for people to do real direct, evangelistic type radio outreach," explains HCJB Global regional director Ty Stakes.
-"What really works better is for people to express their faith in ways that are very relevant to the community–meeting community needs, speaking to people about what their concerns are in their particular situation and context, and using the radio as a way not only to share the Gospel in creative and contextual ways, but also to meet community needs."
+“It’s very difficult for people to do real direct, evangelistic type radio outreach,” explains an HCJB Global worker*.
+“What really works better is for people to express their faith in ways that are very relevant to the community–meeting community needs, speaking to people about what their concerns are in their particular situation and context, and using the radio as a way not only to share the Gospel in creative and contextual ways, but also to meet community needs.”

 The stations–now four in total–meet these needs in several ways.
 In the past, these have included anything from community development through agriculture to assisting a partner who helps victims exit the sex trade.
 However the stations are involved, they show the people around them that Christians care for them, dispelling the frequent misperceptions that many have about believers.

 HCJB Global has managed to help get four stations up and running in Nepal in just two years, but they long to create more.
-Stakes asks you to pray that they will be able to set up four more stations in 2011.
+Pray that they will be able to set up four more stations in 2011.
 Pray also for their efforts to form more partnerships, including one with FEBA Radio, a ministry that unites broadcast facilities with healthcare institutions in Nepal.